Where everything's made with love

 Amount Per Serving: Calories: 249Total Fat: 11gSaturated Fat: 5gTrans Fat: 0gUnsaturated Fat: 5gCholesterol: 93mgSodium: 271mgCarbohydrates: 8gFiber: 3gSugar: 1gProtein: 31g

 I hope you give this chicken and dressing casserole a try.
 It's been a favorite of four generations in our family, and it would make me so happy to know if you enjoy it, too.
-There is so much chicken in this recipe it can stand alone as a main dish.
+This recipe has so much chicken that it can stand alone as a main dish.
 This dressing tastes absolutely amazing with my Homemade Red Cabbage!

-What are the foods that are must-haves on your Thanksgiving table?
-We always love hearing about other families and their holiday traditions, so I hope you'll share yours with us!
+What foods are must-haves on your Thanksgiving table?
+We love hearing about other families and their holiday traditions, so I hope you'll share yours with us!

 Sharing is caring!